 Electronic deposits.
-You must make all deposits of taxes paid with respect to Form 1042-S (including taxes withheld under either chapter 3 or chapter 4) electronically.
+You must make all deposits of taxes paid with respect to Form 1042-S (including taxes withheld under either Chapter 3 or Chapter 4) electronically.

 Substitute forms.
 The official Form 1042-S is the standard for substitute forms.
-All substitute forms must comply with the rules set out in Publication 1179.
+All substitute forms must comply with the rules set out in Pub.
+1179.
 A substitute of Form 1042-S, Copy A, must be an exact copy of the official form.
-If it is not, the form may be rejected as incorrect and the IRS may impose penalties.
-The IRS provides several means of obtaining the most frequently used tax forms, including electronically.
-For details on the requirements of substitute forms, see Publication 1179.
+If it is not, the IRS may reject the form as incorrect and may impose penalties.
+The IRS provides several means, including electronic, of obtaining the most frequently used tax forms.
+For details on the requirements of substitute forms, see Pub.
+1179.

 Filing electronically.
 If you file Form 1042-S electronically, you will use the Filing Information Returns Electronically (FIRE) system.
-You get to the system through the Internet at fire.irs.gov.
+You get to the system through the Internet at FIRE.IRS.gov.

-For files submitted on the FIRE system, it is the responsibility of the filer to verify the results of the transmission within 5 business days.
+If you submit files on the FIRE system, it is your responsibility to verify the results of the transmission within 5 business days.
 The IRS will not mail error reports for files that are bad.
-See Publication 1187 for information on the requirements for filing Form 1042-S electronically.
+See Pub.
+1187 for information on the requirements for filing Form 1042-S electronically.

-Requests for extensions on Form 8809 must be filed electronically.
-Requests on Form 8809 for an extension of time to file Form 1042-S must be made electronically if the request is for more than one payer.
-See Exten- sion to file Form 1042-S with the IRS.
+Requests for extensions on Form 8809.
+Requests on Form 8809 for an extension of time to file Form 1042-S should be made electronically.
+See Extension to file Form 1042-S with the IRS, later.